ationghc/vault-agent-injector/README.md

 **Vault Objectives:**
 - Deploy an application that is able to retreive secrets from vault, using vault-k8s vault-injector
-- Create a vault policy & read policy
+- Create a vault policy
 - Enable kv secrets engine
 - Create a secret in kv secrets engine path
 - Create a kubernetes auth method role